neon-epsilon/chat-cluster/README.md

 An often used architecture for data-heavy services is having one leader and multiple followers (replicas).
 To deal with concurrent write requests, some conflict resolution is typically necessary.
 Leader-follower architecture enables this by allowing only the leader to process writes, which then propagates the data change to the followers.
-Read-only requests can be served from the leader and any follower.
-This allows for a highly concurrent and scalable service by simply starting up additional followers when needed.

 ```mermaid
 sequenceDiagram